Join An Exciting Speech Pathology Study Abroad Program!

 We do not know of any other speech pathology summer study abroad programs like this one so we are sure you have tons of questions.
 Thankfully, we have tons of answers!
 Bilinguistics is teaming up with Therapy Abroad to host this event.
 Bilinguistics has 20 years experience delivering highly impactful, culturally appropriate continuing education.
 If you have any question about the content, contact Bilinguistics.

 Therapy Abroad has made its name creating speech language pathology internships abroad for students and their mentors.
 We built an extensive FAQ including information on health, safety, cost, and travel at TherapyAbroad.org.
 Start there and then reach out to them if you have any logistics related questions.

 When are the SLP Study Abroad trips held?

 We set one speech pathology conference in the summer so that school and clinic SLPs can take advantage of their summer schedule and vacation.
 Plus! very few speech language pathology conferences are attended by professionals from around the world.
 We wanted this event to be international in the sense that we go to another country but also international by having SLPs from all over the world attend.

 Is there a refund policy and what about COVID?

 Therapy Abroad has already traveled with student during the pandemic without incident.
 They choose countries that have been hyper-vigilant about health and safety because of their dependence on tourism.
-We are confident this trip will be a success.
+We are confident this each speech pathology study abroad program will be a successful based on each trip we have hosted so far.
 If it is cancelled, you are guaranteed a full refund.